-Your chance to enter London Metropolitan University's student photography competition
+Your chance to enter London Metropolitan University's third student photography competition

 Whether making images using our industry-standard digital equipment and studios or using our excellent colour and black-and-white darkroom facilities, London Met’s Photography BA (Hons) course celebrates our students’ diverse passions, interests and identities.

 The University's School of Art, Architecture and Design would like to create a digital exhibition of YOUR best images showing your people, your places and your things.
 To enter, you simply have to submit your favourite portrait and/or favourite landscape and/or your favourite still life.

 - Inclusion in an online exhibition hosted by the School of Art, Architecture and Design for the best shortlisted 24 images.

 - A one-day shoot in our industry-standard studio in Aldgate, London for the overall winner.

 - We will also include the work of all 24 finalists in a competition section of a printed magazine being made by our second year students.

 The competition is open to students of photography and visual arts subjects aged 16 or over and in full-time further education at schools or colleges in the United Kingdom.